jinweelee/notebooks/general_notebook.md

 So it seems that we have to restate the config variable in the snakefile

+**SUPER IMPT, every snakefile is initialized with an invisible `config` dictionary with no keys and values**
 ##Misc
 * Try this way of using `input` as a variable to iterate through